STIXTheMachine/property-importer/README.md

 - .csv files are parsed in-memory rather than streamed or batched, which will not scale well for very large files
 - Concurrency concerns (e.g. multiple imports committing simultaneously) are not accounted for

+# Improvements for the Future
+- Extract data normalization responsibility from ImportRow model into a dedicated ImportNormalizationService
+- Discuss with team whether .csv imports are expected to be large enough to benefit from batch importing
+- Discuss with team whether data safety under concurrency is necessary
+- Consider making Import and ImportRows transient.
+They need to be persisted to the DB be kept alive throughout the import pipeline, but it might not be unreasonable to delete them once an Import is committed
+  - Would also require determining how to handle session abandonment
+- Reorganize Property and Import views to allow for concise, table-based viewing a la Import and ImportRow
+- Create a DataValidationReport PORO and a view partial to render it properly in the import screen rather than dumping errors into the flash notification
+- (Stretch) Add turbo-driven features such as inline ImportRow editing, sorting/filtering ImportTables by specific columns
+- (Stretch) Integrate data import features into homepage to give SPA-like UX on the happy path

 # Architecture and Design Choices
 In addition to Properties and Units, this app makes use of two models and three service objects.
 General flow of data is as follows:

-CSV -> Import -> Data Normalization -> ImportRows -> Validation -> Commit -> Properties and Units in the DB
+User CSV -> Import -> Data Normalization -> ImportRows -> Validation -> Commit -> Properties and Units in the DB

 ## ImportRow
 - Represents a single row of the raw CSV file.